-Fama and French (1993, 1996) procedure in constructing portfolios based on size rankings.
-Portfolios based on dispersion of analysts' forecast rankings are constructed annually using the information from the I/B/E/S datasets as indicated above.
-Reported portfolio returns are average monthly equally-weighted returns computed over the annual period starting in the beginning of July of year t and ending at the end of June in year t+1.14 The study covers the period from July 1983 through December 2001.
-The starting point for the study was determined by the availability of data in the I/E/B/S Detail History file.
-The intersection of the three datasets (I/B/E/S, CRSP and COMPUSTAT) resulted in a sample that contains 35,782 firm-year observations.
-In addition, we use the Compustat Disclosure CD-roms to retrieve information on the percent of equity shareholdings by institutional investors.
-This information is not available to us for the years prior to 1987, so the sample of institutional shareholdings is smaller (28,297 firm-year observations).
+The returns data are from the Center for Research in Securities Prices (CRSP) Monthly Stocks Combined File, which includes NYSE, AMEX, and NASDAQ stocks.
+Book value data are from Compustat using book equity for the fiscal yearend.
+We retrieved the firm size (market value of common equity) data from CRSP as of the end of June each year.
+We followed the Fama and French (1993), (1996) procedure in constructing portfolios based on size rankings.
+Portfolios based on dispersion of analysts' forecast rankings are constructed annually using the information from the IBES datasets as indicated above.
+Reported portfolio returns are average monthly equally weighted returns computed over the annual period starting in the beginning of July of year t and ending at the end of June in year t + 1.14 The study covers the period from July 1983 through December 2001.
+The starting point for the study was determined by the availability of data in the IBES Detail History file.
+The intersection of the three datasets (IBES, CRSP, and Compustat) resulted in a sample that contains 35,782 firm-year observations.
+In addition, we use the Compustat Disclosure CD-ROMs to retrieve information on the percent of equity shareholdings by institutional investors.
+This information is not available for the years prior to 1987, so the sample of institutional shareholdings is smaller (28,297 firm-year observations).
 We use short interest for the month of June each year as an alternative short-sale constraint to control for the effects of short-selling costs.
 This information is obtained from NYSE and NASDAQ records starting in 1995.
 The part of our analysis that relies on short interest data makes use of a sample of 15,120 firm-year observations.